-Table 6: Troubleshooting: Mwave multimedia problems (Continued)
+Table 6: Troubleshooting: Audio, multimedia, and modem problems

-If the problem is: Here's what to do: When you try to use the modem, your computer is unable to detect the modem.
-Use the Mwave QuickTests utility to test your audio configuration.
-To start the Mwave QuickTests utility, follow these steps: a.
-From the Windows 95 desktop, click on the Start button. b.
-Move your mouse pointer to the Programs menu and then the Mwave menu. c.
-Click on the Mwave Quick Test option.
-Make sure your communications program is configured correctly.
-The following settings are suggested for compatibility: Modem type: Mwave modem Generic Hayes-type modem Hayes compatible error correcting Hayes compatible high speed User-defined modem Hayes SmartModem 2400 Hayes modem Other If you select a modem type of Other, you must include the proper modem initialization string.
+Here's what to do: Make sure your communications program is configured correctly.
+The following settings are suggested for compatibility: Modem type: Generic Hayes-type modem Hayes compatible error correcting Hayes compatible high speed User-defined modem Hayes SmartModem 2400 Hayes modem Other If you select a modem type of Other, you must include the proper modem initialization string.
 For most applications, the initialization string AT&F will work.
-For more information, see the Mwave modem online help.
-Baud rate: 57.6 Kbps or the maximum setting offered by your communications software • COM port: - COM1
+Baud rate: 57.6 Kbps or the maximum setting offered by your communications software • COM port: - COM1 Make sure the telephone line is correctly connected to your computer.
+For instructions on connecting your computer to the telephone network, refer to the Read me first book.
+2. Add the modem command x3 to the initialization string for the communications program you are using.
+For help with changing the initialization string, refer to the documentation that came with your communications program. =